Bhanutejagiddaluru/Bhanutejagiddaluru/README.md

 ## Hi there 👋, I'm Bhanu G,
 ![Naruto](naruto.gif)
 ---
-a Software Engineer passionate about **AI/ML, full-stack development, and scalable systems**.
+I'm a Software Engineer passionate about **AI/ML, full-stack development, and scalable systems**.
 I enjoy solving real-world problems, building projects from scratch, and continuously learning new technologies.

 📂 Check out my repositories for projects on machine learning, pipelines, and full-stack applications.